What is GD ‘food pairing’?

-One of the most common questions we're asked is what is GD food pairing?
-My hospital or dietician didn't mention anything to me about pairing foods.
-Well, the majority won't as it's not typical NHS dietary advice and so even if you ask them they may not be able to help or advise.
+One of the most common questions I’m asked is “what is GD food pairing?
+My hospital or dietician didn’t mention anything to me about pairing foods”.
+Well, the majority won’t as it’s not typical NHS dietary advice and so even if you ask them they may not be able to help or advise.

-By pairing we simply mean putting two things together when eating, pairing them up.
-For the sake of the GD diet, we are referring to pairing good natural fats and protein with carbs.
+By pairing it simply means putting macronutrients together when eating, ‘pairing’ them up.
+Within the gestational diabetes diet, I’m referring specifically to pairing good natural fats and protein with carbohydrates.

 carbs = high blood sugar levels